-Norwich Schools of Sanctuary, New Routes, Old Roots (Anglia Ruskin University), The Common Lot and Amnesty International are collaborating to organise a day of action in schools across Norfolk on Friday 20th April 2018.
-Norfolk Welcomes will kick off the Amnesty International Football Welcomes weekend.
+Norwich Schools of Sanctuary, New Routes, Old Roots (Anglia Ruskin University), The Common Lot and Amnesty International joined forces to organise a day of action in schools across Norfolk on Friday 20th April 2018.
+Norfolk Welcomes kicked off the Amnesty International Football Welcomes weekend.

-Norfolk Welcomes will see schools across the county deliver assemblies and lessons to raise awareness of the experiences of displaced people such and to connect pupils with Norfolk’s rich history as a place of sanctuary and refuge.
-They will also be invited to hold a non-uniform day at which pupils wear green and yellow and make a voluntary contribution in order to raise money to support refugee communities locally.
+Norfolk Welcomes saw over 50 primary and secondary schools across the county deliver assemblies and lessons to raise awareness of the experiences of displaced people such and to connect pupils with Norfolk’s rich history as a place of sanctuary and refuge.
+A number of them also held non-uniform days at which pupils wore green and yellow and made a voluntary contribution in order to raise money to support refugee communities locally.

-For the day of action, the research team behind Come Yew In! will be joined by other citizen researchers to conduct new research, and use existing materials from Come Yew In!, to develop educational resources for primary and secondary schools.
+For the day of action, the research team behind Come Yew In! were joined by other citizen researchers to conduct new research, and use existing materials from Come Yew In!, to develop educational resources for primary and secondary schools.
 For more info on Come Yew In!

 In my role as project research consultant, I am responsible for: defining Norfolk Welcomes’ research parameters; building and leading a local research community; evaluating the research outcomes of the project; liaising with local schools and colleges; and project management support.